 The brew head is removed in one piece, but disassembles into 4 separate pieces.
 The bottom portion is the portafilter.
 This is where you place the ground coffee and “tamp it,” that is, press it down to create an even surface.
 Then you put a screen on top of the coffee.
-Next, you add hot water to the cylinder and place on top of the coffee.
+Next, you add hot water to the cylinder and and place on top of the coffee.

 Finally, you top the cylinder containing the water with the piston, which is what the long handle attaches to to force the water through the coffee grounds.

 Each time you would like to prepare an espresso, you need to disassemble the device and reassemble it completely, which doesn’t take more than a minute.

 The piston creates the perfect amount of pressure for brewing espresso.
 Typically, you want around 9 bars of pressure (1) to produce the best espresso, and the Flair can create 8-16 bars.
 In comparison, the hand powered Aeropress can typically only reach 1-3 bars.

 The pressure is what is able to extract the coffee properly to replicate the strong, bittersweet taste of espresso.

 It’s what creates the crema, the light colored, thick layer on top of a properly brewed espresso.

 On another note, Flair released more models over the years.
 Here's where we compared these models:

 - Flair Neo vs Classic: What’s the Difference?